larsks/blog.oddbit.com-posts/2016-02-07-systemd-nspawn-for-fun-and-well-mostly-f.md

 ...and then start up a process in it:

-    # systemd-nspawn -q -D /mnt /bin/bash
-    execv() failed: No such file or directory

-Oh, no!
-What happened?
-The file is clearly there:

-    # ls -l /mnt/bin/bash
-    -rwxr-xr-x.
-1 root root 863400 Oct 18  2014 /mnt/bin/bash

-But the necessary interpreter (`qemu-arm`) is not where the kernel expects to find it *within the chroot environment*.
-Fortunately, we can use the `--bind` option to `systemd-nspawn` to make the necessary files available inside the container without needing to copy anything
-in:

-    # systemd-nspawn -q --bind /usr/bin/qemu-arm -D /mnt /bin/bash
+    # systemd-nspawn -D /mnt
-    execv() failed: No such file or directory

-Which fails *again*, because on my Fedora host the `qemu-arm` binary is dynamically linked, and it can't find any of the necessary libraries.
-Fortunately, everything it wants is in `/lib64`, which doesn't conflict with anything in our target filesystem, so at last:

-    # systemd-nspawn -q --bind /usr/bin/qemu-arm \
-      --bind /lib64 -D /mnt /bin/bash
-    root@mnt:/#
+    Spawning container mnt on /mnt.
+    Press ^] three times within 1s to kill container. root@mnt:~#

 And there we are!
-We're now running inside a container running an ARM userspace.
+We're now running a shell inside a container running an ARM userspace.
 We can modify the image by installing or udpating packages or making any other necessary configuration changes:

     root@mnt:/# apt-get install raspberrypi-bootloader
     Reading package lists...
 Done